 - This lists the members of your team - you can sort the list by median response time, median conversation length, and number of new conversations, in increasing or decreasing order, by clicking each metric.
 You can also export a full list as a CSV.

-This tab delivers a full report on where your conversations are being routed.
+This section delivers a full report on where your conversations are being routed.
 You can change the timeframe of the report in the highlighted box below.

-You can also export your conversation data (minus the messages themselves) in this section.
+You can also export your conversation data (minus the messages themselves) in Chats section.

 When you export this data, each row is a conversation, and the columns are: Id, Conversation Link, Status, End User First Response (24 H), Date Closed (24 H), First Agent To Respond, Agent Name, End User, End User Email, Agent First Response Time, Playbook Id, CQL Score, Lead Stage, Tags, Page URL, and Bot Participation

 Want to update your routing rules?
 Click here!